ZeroAfro/Portfolio/Coding/Python/Tkinter Projects/Reading Tracker/README.md

 # **Regular Tkinter Reading Tracker**

 I really love my reading tracker but I wanted to make it easier to use and more interactive.
-This is where Tkinter came in, it provides a gui with an input field that will take titles and once you hit 'ENTER' save it in a list, a button to open the text file itself, and a button to pull a random title out of the list and display it in the GUI.
+This is where Tkinter came in, it provides a gui with an input field that will take titles and once you hit 'ENTER' save it in a list, the ability to exit the application via hitting 'ESC', a button to open the text file itself, and a button to pull a random title out of the list and display it in the GUI.

 It will also search the title before saving it in the list for common formating and grammar issues from copy/pasting titles from manwah/manga sites and replace those with the proper capitalization and punctuation.